Exadra37/bash-package-manager/README.md

  ALERT: Pretty Print can do a lot more funny stuff... go to https://github.com/exadra37-bash/pretty-print for more examples.
 ```

-If the above output can't be seen, please perform all the steps again and ensure that you not skip any or make some typos.
+If the above output can't be seen, please perform all the steps again and ensure that you do not skip any of them or that you are not making some typos.